Shaker Hymns

 "Mother" -- the best known early Shaker ballad hymn by Richard McNemar which tells the story of early Shakerism and Mother Ann Lee's journey from England to America.

-"Rights of Conscience" -- a hymn by Issachar Bates which includes a tribute to George Washington and Mother Ann Lee.
+"Rights of Conscience" -- a ballad hymn by Issachar Bates which includes tributes to George Washington and Mother Ann Lee.

 The Shakers began composing in more than one voice part in the 1830s.
 One of the earliest was is the hymn for Soprano-Tenor-Bass, "Ode to Contentment," written between 1833 and 1835, with words by Richard Pelham and music by Issachar Bates.
-This three-part hymn has been recorded on the Love is Little CD.
+This three-part hymn has been recorded on the Love is Little CD from Sampler Records and also included in the accompanying songbook, compiled and edited by Roger Hall --

 The Shakers began using four part harmony, though not extensively, during the 1840s.